Table of Contents Show

 The theme park also offers an app that makes it easy to get around with simple layouts and multiple filters to find rides and dining places.

 A specialty of the theme park, as its name suggests, is the Boysenberry Festival.
 The entire place is decorated in berry themes- from hanging on the balconies to winding up the pillars.
 Eating contests, as well as multiple berry-related activities, are organized.

 Local people set up Stalls boasting various fruit-related artifacts and souvenirs.
 This year’s festival will be held until the 24th of April.

 5. Hersheypark, Pennsylvania

 A chocolate lover?
 Hersheypark is the place to be.
 A theme park entirely based on chocolates is possibly every child’s dream- big or small.
 It is a land even Willi Wonka would love to visit, from fun rides based on candies and chocolates to making one of your own.
-It is one of the best amusement parks for toddlers.

 Originally started as a relaxing park for the Hershey Chocolate Company employees, Hersheypark is now a well-established family theme park.